spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

-# Using your own webserver, instead of this playbook's nginx proxy (optional, advanced)
+# Using your own webserver, instead of this playbook's Traefik reverse-proxy (optional, advanced)

 **Note**: the playbook is [in the process of moving to Traefik](../CHANGELOG.md#reverse-proxy-configuration-changes-and-initial-traefik-support).
 The **documentation below may be incomplete or misleading**.